Life Story: Maria Sibylla Merian

 - After reading the life story together, conduct a close reading of the portrait of Maria Sibylla Merian.
 Look specifically for clues the artist left to tell her life story.

 - Maria Sibylla Merian was one of many women in Europe and the Americas who made important contributions to the Enlightenment.
-Combine her story with the resources below for a lesson about women and the Enlightenment in the New World.
+Combine her story with the resources below for a lesson about women and the Enlightenment in the New World: Patent for Cleaning and Curing Corn, The Mourning Poetry of Anne Bradstreet, and A Nun Challenges the Patriarchy.

 - Explore the life and work of Maria Sibylla Merian through the creation of watercolor illustrations based on students’ field sketches of local flora and fauna.
 Students will experience the process of sketching from life and then translating their observations into a painting with elements that make a strong composition.